 - Natural & Physical Sciences

 - Special Studies

 How you classify courses on your AMCAS application is important.
-All courses that you classify as "Biology," "Chemistry," "Physics" and "Math" will count toward your BCPM GPA.
+All courses that you classify as "Biology," "Chemistry," "Physics," and "Math" will count toward your BCPM GPA.
 AMCAS will provide your BCPM GPA (as well as your non-BCPM GPA, total undergraduate GPA, and graduate GPA if relevant) to medical schools.

 Please keep in mind that all self-reporting and self-classifying should be in the spirit of the Duke Community Standard and is bound by the AMCAS Certification to be current, complete, and accurate to the best of your knowledge.
 Alumni who utilize Duke offices and services are still expected to adhere to these standards.
 Because BCPM is defined, the designation is based upon the course content, not the grade.

-As a guide, we have attached a list of Duke courses that have been considered Biology, Chemistry, Physics and Math in the past.
+As a guide, we have a list of Duke courses that have been considered Biology, Chemistry, Physics, and Math in the past.
 Remember that course content can change from year to year, and instructor to instructor.
 Evaluate your courses in terms of the course description, the content listed on the syllabus, discussion topics, reading materials, reports, papers and research and then determine how best to classify them.